 Copy editing: also loosely includes stylistic editing, structural editing, fact-checking, and proofreading.

 A copy editor focuses on details: accuracy, consistency, completeness, and correctness.

-In this sense, copyediting is similar to studying – or scrutinizing – a painting with meticulous precision.
-Notice the brushstrokes, the colours, and the layers.
-Look at the details in the person’s face or the veins in each leaf of the trees!
+In this sense, copyediting is similar to scrutinizing a painting with meticulous precision.
+It’s like noticing the brushstrokes, the colours, and the layers.
+You’re looking at details in a person’s face or the veins in each leaf of trees!